danielegolzio/lorenz-attractor/README.md

 ```
 it's located under lorenz-attractor/lorenz

-you can either use particle.py (made by me) or particle_besir.py (if you know you know)
+you can either use particle.py (made by me) or particle_besir.py

 Particle class makes one point that follows the lorenz attractor (in 3D)